Masala Herb

 The combination of spices supports the red cabbage in every way.

-Caraway Seeds have a unique flavor and are a real game-changer if you add them whole to your cabbage.
+Caraway seeds have a unique flavor and are a real game-changer if you add them whole to your cabbage.

-This is hands down the best german red cabbage recipe ever.
+This is hands down the best German red cabbage recipe ever.
+I have perfected it further over the years!

 Step 1

 Heat up a pan and cook your onion slices soft with the butter/fats.
+Add the bay leaves, caraway seeds (or cumin seeds), and juniper berries.

 German Red Cabbage Recipe